maxmoriss/maxmoriss/README.md

 - 👋 Hi, I’m @maxmoriss
-- 👀 I’m interested in web technology
+- 🌱 I’m Software Engineer
-- 🌱 I’m currently learning python ecosystem
+- 👀 I’m interested in web technologies
 - 📫 How to reach me ...

 <!---